Atiwari330/ehrclone2/faang-transcript-review-ux-stories.md

     - **Console logs show action generation logic and prioritization decisions**
     - Include confidence scores for action recommendations
   - **Files to Create**:
-    - `lib/services/smart-actions-engine.ts`
+    - `lib/services/smart-actions-engine.ts` ✅
-    - `lib/types/smart-action.ts`
+    - ~~`lib/types/smart-action.ts`~~ (Already exists in ai-insights.ts)

 ### 4.2 Create Floating Action Bar Component
-- [ ] **Story**: As a frontend developer, I need to create a dynamic action bar that adapts to current insights so that users can take immediate action on AI recommendations.
+- [x] **Story**: As a frontend developer, I need to create a dynamic action bar that adapts to current insights so that users can take immediate action on AI recommendations.
   - **Priority**: P2
   - **Dependencies**: 4.1
   - **Acceptance Criteria**: